vitalijr2/swayshot/readme.md

 [sway]: http://swaywm.org/ "Sway is a drop-in replacement for the i3 window manager, but for Wayland instead of X11"
 [x0.at]: https://x0.at "x0.at Filehost.
 Files are kept for a minimum of 10, and a maximum of 360 Days."
+[0x0.st]: https://0x0.st "File URLs are valid for at least 30 days and up to a year."
 [XDG user directories]: https://wiki.archlinux.org/index.php/XDG_user_directories
 [swayshot-AUR]: https://aur.archlinux.org/packages/swayshot/